ahuffman/ansible-fact/README.md

 Please feel free to openly contribute to this project.
 All code will be reviewed prior to merging.

 ### Guidelines
+* Please perform all development and pull requests against the `dev` branch of this repository.
 * If a particular fact collector can apply to many different Operating Systems, please try and accommodate all Operating System implementations in an attempt to keep this project platform agnostic.
 * Please include a test playbook in the [test](test) directory.
 * Please place your modules in the [library](library) directory.